 Prep everything the night before with easy, sensual finger foods like sliced fruit, buttery muffins, fresh-squeezed orange juice and some bubbly.
 You can even set the coffeemaker in advance, so all you have to do is walk to the kitchen and back to the bedroom to indulge in a true love feast with your sweetheart.

 Sometimes the most classic romantic Valentine's Day ideas are the best.
 Create an intimate rendezvous for you and your partner by having a picnic on Valentine’s Day.
 Pack a large blanket and a basket full of your favorite goodies and then head to a tranquil private outdoor area where you and your love can enjoy each other's company.

-If the weather isn't right for a picnic, then have one indoors!
+If the weather isn't right for any of your picnic date ideas, then have one indoors!
 A picnic may be just the thing to help you celebrate a romantic Valentine’s Day idea.
 It’s casual, fun, intimate and gives you the opportunity to spend quality time with your date.

 13. Try Couples Hot Yoga